Department of Community Planning and Economic Development (CPED) Records

 Description of Contents

-This collection consists of 134 boxes of materials from the several iterations of the Minneapolis Department of City Planning and Economic Development (CPED).
-The materials are organized for the most part in the order in which they were received and include documents from Minneapolis Housing and Redevelopment Authority (MHRA), Minneapolis Community Development Agency (MCDA), and CPED.
-The date range of the collection is from the late 1940s to the early 2000s.
-Materials cover project planning and implementation, newspaper clippings, correspondences, organizational documents, thousands of photographs, other audio visual material, and realia.
+This collection contains organizational documents, newspaper clippings, correspondence, reports, print photographs, negatives, and other materials the Minneapolis Department of City Planning and Economic Development (CPED) and its predecessor departments.
+Most materials are organized in the order in which they were received and include documents from Minneapolis Housing and Redevelopment Authority (MHRA), Minneapolis Community Development Agency (MCDA), and CPED.
+Materials are roughly arranged in series by topic or creating department.

-The physical collection is available for use in Special Collections during the department's open hours.
-Photographs from this collection are available in the Minneapolis City Planning Department Collection in the Hennepin County Library Digital Collections.
+The physical collection is available for use in Special Collections at Minneapolis Central Library during the department's open hours.
+Photographs from this collection are available in the City of Minneapolis Collection in the Hennepin County Library Digital Collections.

 The Minneapolis Department of Community Planning and Economic Development’s (CPED) mission is to grow a vibrant, safely built, livable city for everyone.
 CPED creates and funds projects related to housing, employment, commercial, industrial, and neighborhood development.
 CPED is organized into four divisions: long range planning, housing development and policy, economic development and policy, and development services.

-One significant project of CPED’s predecessors was the Gateway District redevelopment of the late 1950s and 60s.
-Under MHRA, Minneapolis’ skid row along Washington Avenue was demolished and replaced by new construction of housing and offices.
-Riverfront revitalization has been another major project for the department, beginning in the 1970s and continuing today.
-Riverfront development and preservation seeks to protect the Minneapolis segment of the Mississippi River as a natural and cultural resource.
-Additionally, the department has conducted resident surveys beginning in 2001, polling residents about general satisfaction and city services.
+One significant project of CPED’s predecessors was the Gateway District redevelopment of the late 1950s and 1960s.
+Under guidance of the MHRA, Minneapolis’ skid row along Washington Avenue was demolished and replaced by new construction of housing and offices.
+Mississippi riverfront revitalization has been another major project for the department since the 1970s.
 See the Project series in the collection for additional issues addressed by CPED.

 66 Linear Feet (134 boxes)